 ✔ Be honest and transparent about your group’s intentions

 Meetup organizers must always be honest and transparent with their members so that everyone knows what to expect at the group’s events.
 Group and event names and descriptions must accurately convey sufficient information that allows members to make informed decisions about their participation.
 This includes, at a minimum, being clear about:

 - The nature of the group's activities, interests, and intentions

 - Fees or dues

 - The group’s affiliation, if the group is associated with a business, organization, or any other third party

-If Meetup receives reports that a group is not accurately disclosing any of this information, we may remove the group at our sole discretion.
+If Meetup receives reports that a group is not accurately disclosing any of the above information or an event does not align with the group's main purpose, we may remove the group at our sole discretion.

 Prohibited group and event practices on Meetup